kentindell/canis-can-sdk/README.md

     $ cmake CMakeLists.txt
     $ make

 Program the firmware in the file `can_hello.uf2` to the Pico in the normal way.
+For Pico W support, see CMakeLists.txt.

 More on the CANPico can be found at the Canis Labs CTO blog: